Japan PM Kishida weighs swapping out ministers as support stays flat -Kyodo

 TV network ANN later reported that Kishida could replace Akiba as early as Monday.

-Kishida's government has tried to control some of the damage, overseeing the passing of a bill that offers support to victims of the Unification Church, which a recent Asahi newspaper poll said 58% of respondents supported.
+Kishida's government has tried to control some of the damage to his ratings, overseeing the passing of a bill that offers support to victims of the Unification Church, which a recent Asahi newspaper poll said 58% of respondents supported.

-The prime minister also unveiled a $320 billion, five-year defence plan that marks Japan's biggest military build-up since World War Two, that initially had the public's backing.
+The prime minister also unveiled a $320 billion, five-year defence plan - Japan's biggest military build-up since World War Two - which initially had the public's backing.

 But Kishida's approval ratings have stayed flat.
 The Asahi poll, conducted immediately after the defence plan was revealed, showed that 31% supported the prime minister while 57% didn't.